 #1 Segment Audience for Better Targeting

-Setting up AdWords remarketing is fairly easy if you’re already running an AdWords PPC campaign.
+Setting up Google Ads remarketing is fairly easy if you’re already running an Google Ads PPC campaign.
 All you have to do is add a small piece of remarketing code to pages of your website so site visitors get added as audiences for your remarketing campaigns through site cookies.
-Many advertisers target everyone who visited their home pages but professional agencies offering Google AdWords remarketing services recommend customizing code for different pages to get different categories of audiences.
+Many advertisers target everyone who visited their home pages but professional agencies offering Google Ads remarketing services recommend customizing code for different pages to get different categories of audiences.

 #2 Create Focused Campaigns